 And then there is this thing called the off season or shoulder season.
 It’s a less crowded time when weather still permits outdoor recreation, restaurants still serve the same amazing shrimp, and sunsets still paint the evening skies.
 This season is perfect for long weekends away or celebrating life events.
 But how do visitors spend only a couple of days at the beach during the off season?

 Brunch is a great way to begin any beach day, but especially in the off season.
 Often there are daily specials and there’s not likely a large crowd.
-Check out great brunch spots like Bill’s by the Beach (brunch served only Saturday and Sunday) and The Ruby Slipper Café where Southern dishes are served with a New Orleans flair.
+Check out great brunch spots like The Ruby Slipper Café where Southern dishes are served with a New Orleans flair.
 Remember, choosing brunch often means one less meal to pay for since breakfast and lunch are combined.

 Enjoy a round of golf at any of our beautiful coastal courses.
 Tee times are now easier to arrange than during summer, and the off season may also provide a better opportunity to fine tune your game by taking a lesson with a PGA pro at an award-winning course such as Kiva Dunes.

 The Clay Studio at the Coastal Arts Center of Orange Beach offers opportunities to work under resident ceramic artist Maya Blume-Cantrell.
 Try your hand at throwing on the pottery wheel or glazing, or choose the pick-n-paint option.
 Browse the 10,000-square-foot fine arts gallery and the gift shop, then book a birthday party or a special event.

 Check out Cobalt the Restaurant just under the Perdido Pass Bridge.
 The waterfront dining gem offers fantastic service, amazing cuisine and a lovely ambiance.
 They also utilize outdoor heaters during the off season, allowing guests to take advantage of beautiful but cooler beach nights.